LCP Element

 A street smart cricketer, Ravichandran Ashwin is one of the best exponents of carrom ball at the moment.
 He burst onto the scene at the 2009 IPL in South Africa, where the right-arm off-break bowler impressed everyone with his variations on the South African pitches.

-A consistent season at the domestic level meant that Ashwin received his first-ever BCCI contract in 2010, and when Harbhajan Singh opted out of the two-match Test series against South Africa, Ashwin got a chance to fill in his boots, but unfortunately, he did not get a chance to make his India debut.
+A consistent season at the domestic level meant that Ashwin received his first-ever BCCI contract in 2010, and when Harbhajan Singh opted out of the two-match Test series against South Africa, Ashwin was named in the Indian squad, but unfortunately, he did not get a chance to make his debut.

 Chennai Super Kings won the IPL in 2010, and Ashwin was one of the key performers for MS Dhoni’s team with 13 wickets at a decent economy rate in the tournament.
 As a result, the off-spinner finally made his ODI debut in June 2010, when team India decided to experiment with their squad depth for the tri-nation tournament, featuring Zimbabwe and Sri Lanka.